dailystory/docs/articles/autopilot/index.md

 **Evaluate text message reply**
 The *Evaluate text message reply* condition evaluates a reply to a text message.
 The evaluation is not case sensitive.
 For example, if the text message reply is "yes" the condition will succeed.
 If a Yes/No block is not specified, the condition will allow the workflow to continue only if the replied text matches.

+## Frequently Asked Questions <a name="faq"></a>

+### 'When added to campaign' trigger doesn't add all my leads
+If you have an existing campaign and add an Autopilot automation using a *When added to a campaign* trigger only new leads are added to the workflow.
+This is done on purpose to ensure that existing leads in a campaign don't re-enter an automation designed for new leads.

+### 'When page is visited' trigger isn't working
+When using the 'When page is visited' trigger the URL must match exactly and the DailyStory tracking tag must be installed on the page.

+### What timezone is used?
+For Autopilot triggers, actions and conditions that use a date/time the lead's timezone is used.
+If no timezone setting exists for the lead, then the tenant's timezone is used. if no timezone setting exists for the tenant, then the timezone defaults to UTC.